-- 1. Unplug the power cord.

-- 2. Remove the cabinet front.

-- 3. If an outlet duct is connected to the unit, remove it.

-- 4. Disconnect the blower leads.

-- 5. Remove the electrical box.

-- 6. Remove impeller bracket and impeller

-- 7. Reassembling with the new blower is the above procedure reversed.
+- 1. Unplug the power cord. - 2.
+Remove the cabinet front (6 screws). - 3.
+If an outlet duct is connected to the unit, remove it. - 4.
+Disconnect the blower leads: white from the compressor run capacitor, and black connected to the fan switch. - 5.
+Remove the nuts & bolts holding the blower outlet flange to the cabinet end and remove the blower. - 6.
+Reassembling with the new blower is the above procedure reversed.